 Cubital Tunnel Syndrome

-Cubital tunnel syndrome occurs when the ulnar nerve, located in the arm, gets pinched or compressed behind the inside part of the elbow.
-This syndrome generally occurs from prolonged pressure on the nerve, usually caused by keeping the elbow bent for too long or from moving it too much and too vigorously for long periods.
-There are both nonsurgical and surgical options available to help get you back to your day-to-day activities.
+Cubital tunnel syndrome generally occurs from prolonged pressure on the nerve, usually caused by keeping the elbow bent for too long or from moving it too much and too vigorously for long periods.
+Both nonsurgical and surgical options are available to help get you back to your day-to-day activities.
 Surgical procedures are only recommended when nonsurgical treatments are ineffective.
 It is important to see a Florida Orthopaedic Institute physician as quickly as possible to prevent the condition from worsening to the point when the hand muscles begin to die and cannot be regained (muscle wasting).

 Description